-Prior to the start of youth recruitment and data collection, new agency coordinators receive a training session at the DAODAS office in Columbia.
-During this training, they are provided with notebooks containing survey instructions, background materials, and data collection 27 forms.
-Experienced agency coordinators are required to participate in a conference call to review the key directives and requirements.
-They receive the same materials.
-During each training, coordinators are instructed on methodology.
-County coordinators then provide training at the local level for their own volunteers, with assistance from DAODAS if necessary.
+Prior to the start of youth recruitment and data collection, new agency coordinators receive a training session through an online training site monitored by DAODAS.
+During this training, they are provided the following information: survey instructions, background materials, and data collection forms.
+Experienced agency coordinators are also required to complete the online requirements.
+Study materials are mailed to the coordinators after the online training is completed.
+There is a test, and a certificate is produced by the online system to demonstrate successful completion of the course.
+County coordinators then provide training at the local level for their own youth inspectors, with assistance from DAODAS if requested.

-e of youth inspectors' immunity when conducting inspections? a.
-Legal ⊠ Yes □ No (If Yes , please describe.)
-Our state allows for the purchase of tobacco by a minor "participating within the course and scope of an authorized inspection or compliance check."
+6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? a.
+Legal South Carolina allows for the purchase of tobacco by a minor "participating within the course and scope of an authorized inspection or compliance check."
 The "authorized inspection" language was inserted at the request of the state Synar staff.
 Each local inspection team is required to carry a letter signed by Michelle Nienhius, State Synar Coordinator, stating that the youth are not in violation of the law by participating in these inspections. b.
-Procedural ☐ Yes ⊠ No (If Yes , please describe.)
-7. Are the the issue process re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection? process e of the safety of youth inspectors during all aspects of the Synar inspection process e of the safety of youth inspectors during all aspects of the Synar inspection? process e of the safety of youth inspectors during all aspects of the Synar inspection Legal process e of the safety of youth inspectors during all aspects of the Synar inspection?
-Legal Yes No process' a. e of the safety of youth inspectors during all aspects of the Synar inspection?
-Legal Yes No process' a.
-Legal Yes No (If Yes, please describe.) process' a.
-Legal Yes No (If Yes, please describe.)
-Procedural
+Procedural Yes No (If Yes, please describe.)
+7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection Legal ☐ Yes ☒ No (If Yes, please describe.)

+(If Yes, please describe.)

+To ensure the safety of the youth, we require that an adult staff person or volunteer be inside the establishment (if possible) from the time a youth enters the store until the time they leave.

+The other adult on the inspection team remains in the car.
+If an adult is not able to enter the store, they must be able to maintain visual contact with the youth at all times.

-8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?
+8. inspectio re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes , please describe.)

 b.
 Procedural

 ⊠ Yes □ No

-(If Yes, please describe.)
+(If Yes , please describe.)

+On August 17, 2018, the State of South Carolina requested permission from SAMHSA to amend South Carolina's Synar Appendix C for FFY 2020 and beyond for the time frame for the study to be conducted.
+The change requested was from January 1 to February 28 (February 29 in a leap year) as the date by which all surveys must be completed during the federal fiscal year.
+The request was approved by SAMHSA on September 24, 2018.

 Youth receive training from the county coordinators prior to the inspections.
+Youth

-Youth must be age 15, 16, or 17.
-There are no specific time-of-day requirements, but all surveys must be completed between January 1 and February 28 (February 29 in a Leap Year).
+must be age 15, 16, or 17.
+There are no specific time-of-day requirements, but all surveys must be completed during the federal fiscal year.
 Youth volunteers and their parents or guardians complete permission forms prior to participation.

+b.
+Procedural